This Chicken Gnocchi Soup makes for the best creamy comfort food! It’s loaded with plump potato gnocchi, seasoned veggies, and tender chicken.

 - Optional: fresh thyme and crusty bread, for serving

-MIREPOIX: Add olive oil in a large pot over medium heat.
+MIREPOIX: Add olive oil to a large pot over medium heat.
 Once the oil is shimmering, add in onion, celery, and carrots.
 Cook until the onion is translucent and veggies are crisp tender, stirring occasionally, about 7-9 minutes (Reduce heat if veggies are browning) Add in the garlic and stir for 30 seconds.
 While veggies are cooking, measure out all the spices.